oowan/viptela/README.md

 # viptela
-Python Framework for use with Viptela API, automating vManage interaction
+Python MVC Framework for use with Viptela API, automating vManage interaction

 About